-- Store your jewelry in a safe, dry place.
+- Store your piercing jewelry in a safe, dry place.

 - It’s important that you avoid alcohol-based chemicals as your jewelry cleaner.
 These may cause tarnishing and limit the life of your body jewelry.
 Avoiding the temptation of dropping your jewelry into a bowl of rubbing alcohol is a must.
 We promise the warm soapy water will do just fine!

 - Don’t scrub or brush the jewelry with tools.
 Friction from a cleaning tool can scratch or damage the jewelry.
-Just use your hands and a paper towl!
+Just use your hands and a paper towel!